SIGN237/BlogWebsite/content/english/post/Blender_101.md

 - Global by default (scales equally in all directions).
 - “X”, “Y”, or “Z” to choose an axis to scale along.
 - “Esc” or right click to cancel.
+- “Shift + Control + Z” to redo.

+Alternatively, you can use “Middle Click and Hold” to change axis of scaling as previously mentioned.

+# Hide Objedcts

+- “H” to hide object.
+- “Alt + H” to un-hide object.

 # Changing Your Viewpoint